Building & Compliance

-The Waterville Estates Association Building Committee would like to remind all home and lot owners that their compliance with the Waterville Estates Revised Property Restrictions, Easements and Covenants (RECs) and By-Laws is required.
-When you purchased your property you should have received copies of these documents (they are available to Property Owners at the front desk of the Community Center).
+The Waterville Estates Association Building Committee would like to remind all home and lot owners that their compliance with the Waterville Estates Restrictions Easements and Covenants (RECs) and Homeowner Association Bylaws is required.
+When you purchased your property you should have received copies of these documents (printed copies are available to Property Owners at the front desk of the Community Center).
 As a Property Owner, it is your responsibility to be familiar with these documents.

 The Building Committee is primarily concerned with preserving property values through upholding uniform standards of construction and aesthetics: